saeidshirazi/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I’m e-Commerce master’s student at Iran University of Science and Technology, advised by M Fathian.
-My research focuses on Smart Contract Security, mainly focused on symbolic execution, fuzzing , and machine learning.
+I’m broadly interested in Information security and Artificial intelligence.
+Currently, My research focuses on Smart Contract Security and IoT security, mainly focused on symbolic execution, fuzzing , and machine learning.

-Also, I'm an InfoSec Enthusiast, Pentester, Bug Hunter and Developer, experienced in ?.
+Also, I'm an InfoSec Enthusiast, Pentester, Bug Hunter and Developer, With experience in teaching Cybersecurity and Penetration Testing, focusing on Android Security

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.